utkarshayachit/azbatch-starter-connectivity/readme.md

 - Application Insights
 - pip AzFirewall
 - Azure Firewall
+- pipBastion

 Currently Working On

-- pipBastion / Azure Bastion
+- Azure Bastion

+- How to configure (static) RT on VHUB towards the FW private IP?
+But only, if AzFW has to be deployed? - currently part of the .jsonc file

 Open